Burnaby South finished up its second straight appearance in the B.C. high school AAA boys' soccer championships with a second fourth-place finish.

 In the crossover semifinal, South led Terry Fox 2-0 before a late goal off a corner kick gave the opposition life.

 "It was difficult to pick up the pieces as a team.
 But we responded with so much courage.
-How they came back today defined them.
+How they came back (in the Saturday final) defined them.
 It's a good learning experience to go through that," said South coach Robbie Puni.

 Shannik potted five goals in a 6-0 win over Mount Baker on Thursday.
-He also tallied both goals in South's 2-1 victory over Kelowna to top Pool B. Shannik and Nick Hernandez also had single goals in the semifinal loss to Terry Fox.
+He also tallied both goals in South's 2-1 victory over Kelowna to top Pool B. Shannik and Nick Hernandez both had single goals in the semifi-nal loss to Terry Fox.

 Glenn Zheng added a marker against Mt.
 Baker and a second counter in the Rebels' 3-1 win over Sardis.
 Tyus Batiste and Hernandez also scored in the pool match.

-Charles Best defeated Fox in the championship final 1-0.
+Charles Best defeated Fox 1-0 in the championship final.